egladman/favicon.sh/README.md

 - If executed without any arguments the script looks for `favicon.png`.
 If `favicon.png` doesn't exist the script exits.

-- Generated favicons are saved in `/favicons` by default
+- Generated favicons are saved in `/favicons`

 - Currently you cannot specify a output directory without first specifying an image path